-Cancer is a defining health issue in the 21st century for countries at all stages of development.
+Cancer is a defining health issue in the 21st century.
 One in two Canadians will develop cancer in their lifetime, though the greatest number of cancer deaths in the next decade will occur in low and middle-income countries.
 Sustained local and global action, and sound leadership, is required to ensure access to high-quality, affordable cancer care for all.

 The Princess Margaret Cancer Centre at the University Health Network is recognized as an international leader in cancer care and plays a central role in training tomorrow's cancer care leaders through medical, radiation and surgical oncology fellowship programs.
 Graduates go on to hold leadership positions in clinical care, research, policy, healthcare management, and health systems both in Canada and around the world.